CulverT01/tchomepage/content/blog/thirteenthpost/thirteenthpost.md

                     aria-labelledby="headingSix"
                     data-bs-parent="#accordionObject">
                     <div class="accordion-body">
-                   The chapter begins at lunch the next day with Chitoge moaning about Rakus's conduct during the swim meet.
+                   The chapter begins at lunch the next day with Chitoge moaning about Raku's conduct during the swim meet.
 Onodera tells her that Raku actually saved her and immediately regrets her actions and resolves to apologise.
 Attempt 1 results in Raku assuming it is about the comments that Shu made the day previous and he criticizes her diet, which annoys her.
 Attempt 2 is based around getting Raku a gift, but Chitoge's aggressive nature causes it to fail.
 Attempt 3 is again devolves around a misunderstanding this time around the mouth-to-mouth incident and that makes her mad.
 Chitoge retreats to Ruri and Onodera and complains about Raku, to which Ruri questions their relationship and that prompts Chitoge to confide the truth about their relationship before leaving.
 Now knowing the truth about Raku and Chitoge's relationship, Onodera resolves to confess her feelings.
                     </div>
                 </div>
             </div>